5 Experiencing Your Future

 Graduate scheme Full-time permanent contract.
 Fast-track or high-flier managerial scheme, in your first two years, you’ll probably rotate around different departments in an organisation

-5.3.1 Summer vs. year-long experience?
+5.3.1 Summer vs. Year-long Experience?

-You might be wondering which length of experience is better, a short summer internship or year-long industrial placement (aka co-op).
-(Kaplan and Courtney 2023) Table 5.2 summarises some of the advantages and disadvantages of each kind of experience:
+You might be wondering which length of experience is better, a short summer internship or year-long industrial placement (aka co-op), see figure 5.5.

 Table 5.2: A comparison of some of the advantages and disadvantages of a short summer internship compared to a longer year-in-industry